Protecting Human Voices: Battling the Monster of Artificial Intelligence in the Dubbing Industry

 A revolution, but not at any cost.

 But artificial intelligence opens up endless possibilities.
-In the future, for example, the real voice of actor Will Smith could be dubbed into several languages, with a professional pronunciation similar to that of professional voice actors, according to Mexican narrator and dubber Mario Filho.
+In the future, for example, the real voice of actor Will Smith might be dubbed into several languages, with a professional pronunciation similar to that of professional voice actors, according to Mexican narrator and dubber Mario Filho.

 He indicates the possibility of concluding agreements that preserve the gains aspired by the public and preserve jobs, “provided that we receive fair salaries,” stressing the “lack of protection” in this independent profession.